A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Problem Setting and Notation

+where $\u$ is the set of all probability measures on $\R^{|S|}$ whose $s$-th marginal is in $\u^s$ and independent of other marginals for all $s\in S$.

-We continue by illustrating the modeling power of \eqref{Eq: DRO_constraint_Prob} by one of the most prominent risk measures in risk theory - the so-called \emph{value-at-risk}.
+\begin{example} The modeling power of \eqref{problem:basic2} is illustrated by one of the most prominent risk measures in risk theory - the so-called \emph{value-at-risk}.
 It is often applied as a tool to aid both, financial controlling and reporting \cite{Dowd2002a}.
 We refer to \cite{ghaoui2003worst} for further details on this topic.
-At a confidence level of $\alpha$, the value-at-risk $\text{VaR}_{\alpha}(X)$ is defined as follows.
-Given a real-valued random variable $X$ that measures the loss (e.g., of a market participant) and suppose that this loss function is distributed by $F_X$.
+At a confidence level of $\alpha$, the value-at-risk $\text{VaR}_{\alpha}(t)$ is defined as follows.
+Given a real-valued random variable $t$ that measures the loss (e.g., of a market participant) and suppose that this loss function is distributed by $F_t$.
 Then the value at risk at a confidence level $\alpha$ is defined as

-Hence, by assuming that $X$ may be randomly distributed by one of the uncertain distributions $\P\in \u$, we define a \emph{robust value-at-risk}:
+Hence, by assuming that $t$ may be randomly distributed by one of the uncertain distributions $\P\in \u$, we define a \emph{robust value-at-risk}:

-With our results in Section \ref{Sec: DRO reformulation}, we provide a mixed-integer linear programming (MIP) approach to compute lower bounds on $\text{VaR}_{\alpha,\u}$, thereby complementing the upper bounds given in Section 4 of \cite{ghaoui2003worst}.
-Moreover, we can even prove that these bounds converge to the true solution of \eqref{Prob: VaR}.
+With our results, we provide a mixed-integer linear programming (MIP) approach to compute lower bounds on $\text{VaR}_{\alpha,\u}$, thereby complementing the upper bounds given in Section 4 of \cite{ghaoui2003worst}. \end{example}

-In the remainder of this section, we introduce some basic notation and fundamental concepts.
-For further details we refer to the seminal book \cite{Barvinok2002a} and to \cite{Shapiro2000a}.
-The major challenge to address DRO constraints like \eqref{Eq: DRO_constraint} lies in the fact, that we need to optimize over a set of probability measures $\Pcal$.
-In Euclidean vector spaces, e.g. $f,\P\in \R^n$, linear constraints of the form $b\leq \min_{\P\in \u} \langle x,\P \rangle$ with a set of convex constraints $\u\subseteq \R^n$ are well-investigated.
-In particular, one can apply standard reformulation arguments from robust optimization and replace the inner adverserial optimization problem $\min_{\P\in \u} \langle x,\P \rangle$ by the feasible region of its dual.
-This results in a finite-dimensional convex problem, which can be solved, e.g. with interior point methods.
-In the next paragraphs, we present an inner product in order to achieve a similar reformulation of the DRO constraints.
+\Regie{Challenge: Der Maßraum.
+Vergleich mit endl-dim linearen Problemen.} The major challenge to address DRO constraints like \eqref{Eq: DRO_constraint} lies in the fact, that we need to optimize over a set of probability measures $\Pcal$.
+In case the inner minimization problem, i.e., the optimization problem of the 'adversary' is convex, e.g., of the form $b\leq \min_{a \in U} a^\top x$ with a convex set $U \subseteq \R^n$, the derivation of equivalent reformulations is well-investigated.
+One then can apply standard duality-based arguments and replace the adversarial optimization problem by the feasible region of its dual.
+Moreover, if the considered inner problem is finite-dimensional, the resulting problem is algorithmically tractable by standard algorithms.